Daily Prayer from the Anglican Prayer Book for Australia

 Saviour God, we remember with love all those that have passed this week.
 We thank you for the faithfully departed and your servants in every age.
 We ask that our ancestors and all your saints may be brought to a joyful resurrection and the fulfilment of your glorious kingdom.

-God of justice, we ask for your help with domestic violence.
-We ask that you shine your heavenly light to guide people to live in harmony with each other and make amends, by setting free their victims.
+God of justice, we ask for your help with ending domestic violence.
+We ask that you shine your heavenly light to guide people to live in peace with each other and make amends, by freeing their victims of abuse.

-The Diocese of Egbu – The Church of Nigeria (Anglican Communion)
+The Diocese of Makueni – The Anglican Church of Kenya

 All Prison ministry chaplaincy teams